LASIK Eye Surgery and Other Refractive Surgeries

 - Phakic intraocular lenses (IOLs)

 - Accommodative IOLs, multifocal IOLs, toric (astigmatism correcting) IOLs aka refractive lens exchange or clear lens extraction

 Each implant is described below.

-- Intrastromal corneal ring segment (INTACS) implants.
+Intrastromal corneal ring segment (INTACS) implants.
 Semicircular pieces of plastic are implanted in the cornea.
 These objects are called INTACS (intrastromal corneal ring segments).
 They change the cornea's shape and adjust the person's power to focus.
 INTACS are inserted through a small corneal incision.
-The incision is closed with two small sutures, or stitches, typically removed two to four weeks later.
+The incision is closed with two small sutures, or stitches, or with a special tissue glue.
+Stitches are typically removed two to four weeks later.
 If necessary, INTACS can be removed.
 The cornea returns to its original shape within a few weeks.
 These were introduced just prior to the emergence of LASIK as the dominant procedure to treat nearsightedness.
 LASIK and related procedures have replaced INTACS for refractive surgery.
 INTACS are now primarily used in the corneal degeneration called keratoconus.

 Phakic IOLs.
 These are used for people whose degree of nearsightedness or farsightedness is too high for safe use of the excimer laser.
 The procedure is similar to cataract surgery except that the natural lens is not removed.
 The eye surgeon positions a vision-correcting plastic lens in front of the patient's natural lens.
 Because the eye is actually entered, phakic IOL surgery considered more invasive than LASIK.
 This has to be balanced against the marked benefit which can occur in these patients who have an extremely eyeglass or contact lens prescription precluding the use of a laser procedure.